 According to FICO, a credit-reporting agency, the average college student with debt owes $27,253, a whopping 58 percent increase in the last seven years.
 And for the first time in history, the amount owed and delinquency rate for student loans exceed that of credit cards.

 College loan debt passed the $1 trillion mark in 2012.
 It was the only major form of credit – mortgage, credit cards, auto loans, etc. – that rose in 2012.
 Credit card debt shrank in 2012 to $798 billion.

-Even more distressing, the delinquency rate for federal loans was 12.3 percent in March 2012, while delinquency rates for credit cards dropped to an 18-year low during the summer of 2012.
+Data show a growing number of student borrowers can’t afford their student loan payments.
+Delinquency rate for federal loans was 12.3 percent in March 2012, while delinquency rates for credit cards dropped to an 18-year low during the summer of 2012.

 Trouble is Coming

 Analysts say much of the problem is that recent graduates are either under-employed or unemployed.
 There also was a surge of workers who went back to college during the “Great Recession” hoping to improve their job skills.
 They emerged with debt, and if they got a job, it often paid less than they made at the time they were laid off.